RU-CS440-SUMMER2018/assignment1/README.md

     ```bash
     chmod 755 setup.sh && ./setup.sh
     ```
+3. Modify the heuristic values in `$PRACSYS_PATH/python/config.py` to meet your needs
-3. Now watch our program navigate any maze by running the following command
+4. Now watch our program navigate any maze by running the following command
     ```bash
     roslaunch prx_core assignment_1.launch env:="PATH_TO_MAZE_FILE"
     ```